 ThinkGP’s range of Quality Improvement (QI) activities have been designed to arm GPs with the tools they need to excel, benchmarking standards of care to the highest level.
 With step-by-step guides, on the job development and reflective learning, our QI activities are centred on aiding GPs to provide quality patient care and outcomes.
 Whether newly qualified or practicing for years, a QI activity will ensure you are on track to deliver optimal patient outcomes and keep you up to date with best practice across a range of therapeutic areas.
 Each activity has a reflective learning component to help solidify and embed learnings.

-QI Programs are accredited as a Category 1 activity and worth 40 CPD points / 30 ACRRM PRPD points.
+QI Programs are accredited as a Category 1 Clinical Audit activity and worth 40 CPD points / 30 ACRRM PRPD points.

 This Quality Improvement (QI) program aims to optimise pharmacological and non-pharmacological management of lipid abnormalities in patients with atherogenic dyslipidaemia, to achieve a reduction in cardiovascular disease risk in patients.